abdulrahman-111/Enhanced-AC-Circuit-Analyzer/README.markdown

   - Abdelrahman Essmat
   - Ahmed Zaytoon
   - Hesham Elkateb
-- **Instructor**: Dr. Hany M. Zamil
-- **Teaching Assistant**: Eng.
-Amr Al-Iraqi

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- Developed as part of the Digital Systems Design course (ECE 115).
+- Developed as part of the Linear Algebra Course.
-- Thanks to Dr. Hany M. Zamil and Eng.
-Amr Al-Iraqi for guidance.
 - The matrix-based approach and GUI design were inspired by the need to automate complex circuit analysis, as detailed in `Linear_5leha_ala_allah.pptx`.